 UK law, incorporating the European Convention on Human Rights, protects freedom of expression and freedom of association and assembly, and the UK is known for its strong and diverse media and active civil society.

-However, sections of the British press have won a wide reputation for malign and unsavoury reporting, subtly or not so subtly playing into far-right nationalist views.
+However, some sections of the British press have a reputation for subtly or not so subtly playing into far-right nationalist views.
 A report for the UN High Commission for Refugees (UNHCR) in 2015 comparing press coverage on the migration crisis in Europe, found that “coverage in the United Kingdom was the most negative, and the most polarised.
 Amongst those countries surveyed, Britain’s right-wing media was uniquely [aggressive] in its campaigns against refugees and migrants.”

 “Blasphemy” laws in Scotland and Northern Ireland

 “Blasphemy” law in England and Wales was abolished under the Criminal Justice and Immigration Act in 2008.
 However, two distinct laws in Scotland and Northern Ireland are still on statute.
 The last successful prosecution for “blasphemy” in Scotland was in 1843, when a bookseller Thomas Paterson was handed a fifteen-month prison term.

 Some commentators believe that the Human Rights Act (1998) effectively makes the “blasphemy” laws in Scotland and Northern Ireland inapplicable.
 The Scottish Government’s official position in a letter from the Justice Secretary in 2017 supports this view and therefore has rejected calls to scrap the common law of Blasphemy.